-The history of Youth Work activities in the Czech Republic goes back in the mid 19th Century, and its main development started at the beginning of the 20th Century with Benjamín Svojsík.
-It flourished during the so-called first Czechoslovak Republic in the period between the two World Wars.
+The history of Youth Work activities in the Czech Republic goes back in the mid 19th Century, when several (mainly sport or tourist associations) started to engage young people.
+But its main development started at the beginning of the 20th Century with Antonín Benjamín Svojsík, the founder of the scout association in the country.
+Youth Work flourished during the so-called first Czechoslovak Republic in the period between the two World Wars.
 The Nazi occupation and the Socialist-Communists regimes made lots of centralised state actions against the free development of the sector.
 They focused on providing some new concepts, approaches, or material conditions that remained.
 See more details in Chapter 10.1.

 Nowadays setting of Youth Work in the Czech Republic compose thus of two main directions:

 1) youth work based on non-formal education, informal learning and personality development

 2) youth work based on so-called leisure-time-based education (under the pedagogy and School Acts)

 There are also services based on the social care approach, primarily focused on children and young people at risk, in poverty, disadvantaged, or in institutional care.